-- Talk about the words as, too, open, make, out, with, put, my.
+- Talk about the words who, came, ask, help, then, your, just, now.
 Read them together.
 Ask students to locate the words in the text.
-Print multiple sets of the flash cards from the inside front cover and use them to play a game of memory (matching the words). - On a piece of paper, have students draw a picture from the story.
-They find the words in the story and write them and then read their sentence to a partner, e.g. The rain makes a beat.
-Listen as it splish-splash-sploshes in the puddles.
+Print multiple sets of the flash cards from the inside front cover and use them to play a game of matching the words. - On a piece of paper, have students draw a picture from the story.
+They find the words in the story and write them and then read their sentence to a partner. e.g. A little dog came to my house today.